Approach Tips

 Work small.
 Remember we are shooting mostly closeups.
 Keep your adjustments small, as if you are working in a closeup on camera.
 Comedy and pure joy excepted.

-I am fully aware that it is, for the most part, an unnatural act for an actor to stare directly into the lens of a camera.
-During the shoot, as often as you want or need, do this:
+For the most part, it is an unnatural act for an actor to stare directly into the lens of a camera.
+If you ever feel like a deer caught in headlights, try this:

 Look away, fill your instrument with whatever you’re going to fill it with, then when you’re ready, notice me.
 “Me” meaning right down the barrel of the lens.
 Maybe you notice me for one shot, maybe you notice me for ten.
-While you’re noticing me, take yourself through a mini-arc that serves your archetype.
 Do not worry about looking away- I will know what you are doing, and I will never look at my watch.
+Repeat this as many times as you want.

 Again- use any, all, or none of this.
 No one thing works for everyone.
-If you show up to shoot, step in front of the camera, and have your “moves” down that have worked for you tried and true for years, that’s absolutely fine with me.
+If you show up to shoot, step in front of the camera, and employ techniques that have worked for you tried and true for years, that’s absolutely fine with me.
 I’ll be right there with you, cheering you on and capturing the magic as best I can.